-But I’m writing today to address a topic that can often be confusing for a group of our applicants who applied to ND in the Restrictive Early Action round.
-Our office released our decision letters in mid-December, and for many, this yielded a definitive decision—admit or deny.
+I’m writing today to address a topic that can often be confusing for a group of our applicants who applied to ND in the Restrictive Early Action round.
+Our office released decision letters in December and, for many, this yielded a definitive decision—admit or deny.
 But for a number of students, this meant receiving more ambiguous news—a deferred decision.

-So those of you in this situation may be wondering – what exactly does this mean for your application going forward?
-Over the past month, many of the Admissions Counselors in our office (including yours truly) have received questions about being deferred, so we thought it would be a good idea to address your queries in a more public platform.
+So, those of you in this situation may be wondering: What exactly does this mean for your application going forward?
+Over the past month, many of the admissions counselors in our office have received questions about being deferred, so we thought it would be a good idea to address your queries in a more public platform.

-So you may be thinking – what now?
+So, you may be thinking, what now?
 What can I be doing to ensure that my application continues to look its strongest?
-Here are our top 5 pieces of advice:
+Here are our top five pieces of advice:

-2. You may also update us to any significant extra-curricular accomplishments or awards that you receive in the coming months.
-The easiest way to do this is to email this information to either your regional Admissions Counselor or to firstname.lastname@example.org.
+2. You may also update us on any significant extra-curricular accomplishments or awards that you receive in the coming months.
+The easiest way to do this is to email this information to either your regional admissions counselor or to email@example.com.

 3. You do not need to submit any additional letters of recommendation.
 We generally do not encourage letters of recommendation beyond the required academic teacher letter and optional counselor letter, which you submitted with your original application.
 Of course, if any additional letters are submitted on your behalf, they will be added to your file.

-5. And last of all, please be patient!
-We know that the stress and anticipation of the college admissions process is weighing on many of you right now, but the best advice we can give is to try to relax and let the process take its course.
+5. Last of all, please be patient!
+We know that the stress and anticipation of the college admissions process may be weighing you right now, but the best advice we can give is to try to relax and let the process take its course.

 As always, if you do have any questions, you are welcome to reach out to your admissions counselor.
 We are here to help!